 BACKGROUND

 Satellite systems are a key medium for delivery of future telecommunication services enabling broadband communication to rapidly be established over wide areas.
-Recent proposals for new GSO and NGSO systems in the fixed-satellite service FSS indicate that large numbers of user terminals are intended to be deployed on a basis for direct customer access in some frequency bands.
+Proposals for systems in the fixed-satellite service FSS indicate that large numbers of user terminals are intended to be deployed on a basis for direct customer access in some frequency bands.

 Within the ITU, such concept of large number of user terminals has been named “High-density fixed satellite service” (HDFSS).
 It is expected to provide access to a wide range of broadband telecommunication applications supported by fixed telecommunication networks (including the Internet), and thus will complement other telecommunication systems, helping at reducing the digital divide.